UmeraSyed18/Airlines-Management---Data-Warehousing/README.md

 - Services and aircraft details

 The data warehouse was designed using a Star Schema to support efficient querying and reporting.

-The central Fact Table records flight and booking-related metrics, while multiple Dimension Tables store detailed data on:
-- Passengers
-- Flights
-- Aircraft
-- Services
-- Pricing
-- Cabin Class

 This structure enables fast, flexible queries for business intelligence.

-Data Generation

-- Synthetic data was generated for all entities.
-- Each dataset was exported to `.csv` format for compatibility.
-- The datasets were imported into SQL Server Management Studio (SSMS) for processing.